roy-276/Near-Support-App/contract/README.md

 Individual unit tests with #[test] registered and fired.\
 Tests for the `deposit()` method using the mock context as the testing environment.\
-Here we try to make a deposit with an attached_deposit of 10 near and asserting that the account was added to the deposits HashMap with the right value.
+Here I try to make a deposit with an attached_deposit of 10 near and asserting that the account was added to the deposits HashMap with the right value.

     #[test]
     fn deposit_test() {